Percent Change Estimation in Large Scale Online Experiments: Empirical Results

-In this section I asses the performance of the methodology using two examples.
-In each example I compare the results using only post-period data (Post) to the results with a pre-period correction applied (Pre-Post).
+The goal of this section is to quantify the benefits of Pre-Post in real YouTube experiments.

+To better understand the benefits of incorporating a pre-period metric, I compare Pre-Post to a baseline model which does not include the pre-period metric.
+The model, which will be called the Post method in the remainder of this work, is based on the likelihood \eqref{eq:post} and the following prior the

 In the first example I study the robustness of the methodology as a function of the level of misalignment between the control and treatment group in the pre-period.
 In the second example I study the width of the CIs as a function of the traffic size and the number of days of the experiment.
-Both examples are based on YouTube experiments and the DAUs metric.
+Both examples are based on the DAUs metric.
 Similar results are obtained for other metrics and are for this reason omitted.
-The two approaches provide comparable results for metrics capturing user behaviors that are not consistent over time.

-\subsection{Robustness to Pre-Period Misalignment}
+\subsubsection{Robustness to Pre-Period Misalignment}

+The experiment framework is designed not to have a systematic pre-period bias between the groups of an experiment.
+However, engineers often run A/A experiments prior to the start of their experiments out of the concern that the two groups are not perfectly balanced.
+The original goal of this analysis was to convince engineers at YouTube that Pre-Post is robust to the natural variability in the level of pre-period alignment between the two groups.

 This example is based on 100,000 A/A YouTube experiments.
-In A/A experiments the true percent change is known, and so it is possible to assess both the coverage of CIs and the mean squared error (MSE) of the point estimates.
+A/A experiments are used for two reasons.
+First, to assess the performance of the methods a very large number of experiments are needed, and it is easy to generate a large number of A/A experiments.
+Second, when using A/A experiments the true percent change is known, making it possible to assess both the coverage of CIs and the mean squared error (MSE) of the point estimates.

 I compute the permutation \pvalue\ for the mean difference in the pre-period, and then I bucket all the experiments in 100 groups based on their pre-period \pvalue.
 The first group contains all experiments where the pre-period \pvalue\ $\in [0, 0.01)$, the second groups contains all experiments where the pre-period \pvalue\ $\in [0.01, 0.02)$, etc. In the pre-period there is no treatment applied to the treatment group, and so any difference in the distribution of the two groups is due to chance.
 Thus, the pre-period \pvalue\ has a uniform distribution, resulting in approximately 1,000 experiments per pre-period \pvalue\ bucket.